 I have a Bachelor’s degree in Computer Science from Carleton College in Minnesota and a Master’s degree in Game Theoretic Artificial Intelligence from Brown University in Rhode Island.
 I also have an Executive MBA from the UC Berkeley Haas School of Business.

-I work as a Senior Director of Product Management at Blockstream working on Lighting, Liquid and other tools built on top of Bitcoin.
+My last full time role was as a Senior Director of Product Management at Blockstream working on Lighting, Liquid and other tools built on top of Bitcoin.
 My views are strictly my privately held opinions and do not represent the views of Blockstream.
 You can read more about why I took that role here and you can read more about why I decided to step away from it here.

-Prior to working at Blockstream I led the Ads Quality team at Pinterest, the Knowledge/ML teams at Reddit and before that worked for just shy of ten years at Google, mostly on the Chrome Browser — I lead a team of PMs responsible for Security, Privacy, Identity, Payments, the New Tab page and the Omnibox.
-I have also done product/content consulting for a handful of companies including Newness, Neeva and CoinTracker.
+Prior to working at Blockstream I led the Ads Quality team at Pinterest, the Knowledge/ML teams at Reddit and before that worked for just shy of ten years at Google, mostly on the Chrome Browser — I led a team of PMs responsible for Security, Privacy, Identity, Payments, the New Tab page and the Omnibox.
+I have also done product/content consulting for a handful of companies including Newness (now Iris), Promoted, Neeva and CoinTracker.

 I often use other tokens and contracts in small amounts to learn about them.
 I also own a handful of NFTs but I consider them entertainment objects, not investment assets.
 I don’t consider them part of my portfolio.

 I occasionally make angel investments.
 I am an investor in Promoted, Wally.xyz, The Browser Company, SlowDAO and a small trading fund run by a friend of mine that operates a simple index strategy across the long tail of small-cap altcoins.

 Something Interesting is ad-free and has no sponsors.
 It is not financial advice.
 Everyone’s situation is unique and everyone must make their own financial choices.